Skip advert

 Advertisement - Article continues below

-Instead, many choose to install a home wallbox.
-Home chargers can supply power at between 3.7 and 22kW, but most operate at 7.4kW.
-The prices of these units vary drastically between brands but, as an example, a Pod Point Solo 3 home charger capable of 7kW speeds and with a cable built-in will cost around £1,000 to purchase and install.
-It’s worth shopping around, though, as plenty of other companies can supply 7 or 7.4kW home wallboxes, and those without a cable built-in will cost a little less, too.
+Alternatively, most make the choice to install a home wallbox.
+Home chargers can supply power at between 3.7 and 22kW, but most operate at around 7kW.
+The prices of these units vary between brands but, for example, a Pod Point Solo 3 home charger capable of 7kW speeds and with a cable built-in will cost £1,049 to purchase with a standard installation.
+It’s worth doing your research, as there are plenty of options for other companies that can supply 7 or 7.4kW home wallboxes, and those without a cable built-in may save you money.

 Advertisement - Article continues below